basondole/open/README.md

 # netgrapher
-Auto generation of link state network topologies using SNMP
+Tool fo auto generation of link state network topologies using SNMP.
+The code will take a base IP address and SNMP community string then poll each adjacennt device to generate the network diagram

 # OID